“Leaders are not born, they are made by hard work and passion.”

 Communication and Confidence go hand in hand.
 Give your students ample opportunities to communicate with you, one another and other teachers too.
 Make your class as participative as possible.
 If needed, encourage students to indulge in extra curricular activities where they will not only communicate with new people but will also get out of their comfort zone.

 Students often become overwhelmed by too many options and we as teachers feel it is right to make it easier for them by taking decisions for them.
-However, the right way is to teach your students to take informed decisions independently.
-A good way to this is by explaining to them the concept of weighing pros and cons of every situation.
+However, the right way is to teach your students to make informed decisions independently.
+A good way to do this is by explaining to them the concept of weighing pros and cons of every situation.

 Be it professional or personal, it is equally important to build relationships that will go a long way.
 A true leader is one who understands the foundation of trust, integrity, honesty and hard work.
 The students will only grow up to be respected leaders when their morals and values are clearly defined.

 The best part of inculcating this skill in students goes way beyond just academics.
 Leadership skills will not only help children to perform better at school but also develop better personal relationships throughout life.
-The right thing to do is see it this way – you, a teacher that students look up to are preparing the younger generations become future business leaders of the world.
+The right thing to do is see it this way – you, a teacher that students look up to are preparing the younger generations to become future business leaders of the world.